B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Ads that contain offensive words, swearing, racist messages, or any other offensive content will be deleted.

 <span style="color: red">Sanctions:</span>
-- First deviation 150 CP
+- first offense: 150 checkpoints
-- The second Warn deviation
+- the second offense: warn

 ### <a id="10.2"></a><span style="color: #0088CC"> 10.2 Mandatory roleplay</span>

 Announcements must be written in a manner that complies with the rules of roleplay.

 <span style="color: red">Sanctions:</span>
-- First Deviation Warning
+- first offense: verbal warning
-- Second deviation 50 CP
+- second offense: 50 checkpoints
-- Third deviation 150 CP
+- third offense: 150 checkpoints

 ### <a id="10.3"></a><span style="color: #0088CC"> 10.3 Mandatory Relevant Images</span>